-The combined BS/MS program in Sustainability Science allow students to complete two degrees in 5-years.
+The combined BS/MS program in Sustainability Science allows students to complete two degrees in 5-years.
 A total of 12 graduate credit hours apply to BOTH the bachelors and masters degree.
 The program is designed for high-achieving students who are prepared to begin graduate level coursework while still seniors and to begin exploring topics for either a masters thesis or an applied internship project.

 - If you are interested in applying to the combined BS/MS program, work with your program advisor to change your major code to “SSBM” in your junior year.
-Note, changing major codes is not automatic acceptance to the masters portion of the program.
+Note, changing major codes is not automatic acceptance to the master’s portion of the program.
 You must apply for admission to the Graduate School and meet the criteria for acceptance.
-At this point, begin working with the Graduate Program Coordinator, Dr. Taylor, for advisement on the “swing credits” (explained below).
+At this point, begin working with the Graduate Program Coordinator, Dr. Deng, for advisement on the “swing credits” (explained below).

 - Apply to the Graduate School in the summer before your senior year or during early fall of your senior year.
-If accepted, the offer of graduate standing is contingent upon completing your bachelors degree.
+If accepted, the offer of graduate standing is contingent upon completing your bachelor’s degree.